aroberge/friendly-traceback-docs/docs/source/about_warnings.rst

 Explaining tracebacks to beginners is useful, but so might be preventing mistakes in the first place.
-Friendly-traceback's console currently include two additional features that could possibly be of interest.
+Friendly's console currently include two additional features that could possibly be of interest.

 .. image:: images/warnings_examples.png